- Target Audience

-It was founded in 2017 in order to carry out Online-Streetwork Projects based on authentic alternative narratives to extremist online propaganda.
-We create online content, which questions right-wing extremist and Islamist-extremist online propaganda, as well as patriarchal structures.
+The organisation was founded in 2017 in order to carry out online streetwork projects based on authentic alternative narratives to extremist online propaganda.
+We create online content that questions right-wing extremist and Islamist-extremist online propaganda, as well as patriarchal structures.

 Type of Organisation: NGO